SpacehuhnTech/deauther.com/docs/usage/serial.md

 ### Using Huhnitor

 Huhnitor was made for the Deauther V3 but works on the V2 just as well.
-Check out our tutorial here: [https://blog.spacehuhn.com/huhnitor-installation/](/img/usage/arduinoserial5.jpg)
+Check out [our tutorial](https://blog.spacehuhn.com/huhnitor-installation/)